 BUYING SECOND-HAND CAGES AND TOYS

-We all love a bargain especially the ladies, but please be very careful when buying second-hand toys and cages on the internet or from the newspaper etc. So many people have lost their birds to heavy metal poisoning where they have bought a cage second-hand and unknowingly to them the previous owner has painted over the cage with normal house hold paint which contains zinc!
+We all love a bargain especially the ladies, but please be very careful when buying second-hand toys and cages on the internet or from the newspaper etc.

 A lot of second-hand toys come from owners that have lost their own parrots and unfortunately because you have no idea what the parrots may have died from, all toys need to be thoroughly disinfected.
 (Often its best to save up for new toys than take the risk, as it is very difficult to thoroughly disinfect parrot toys)